SamFreitas1996/Worm_Paparazzi/readme.md

 This is Worm Paparazzi, a fully automatic system for analyzing Wormotel(tm) C. Elegans data images

-No inpuit data will be uploaded until the paper gets published
+No input data will be uploaded until the paper gets published

 1 - nn_WPdata_test.m